Quick Change Review: The Band Plays On

 “Ooooh, I didn’t know they were from Sheffield!”
 I smile, as I reposition myself on the sofa to lean further towards the television.

 I acquire a sudden affinity with a city less than an hour up the road from my hometown of Leicester, but one I never really frequented less the Meadowhall shopping centre and the FlyDSA Arena for a pop concert.

 “I never knew that!”
-I profess, multiple times.
-These comments are met with nods of solidarity and impress from my Herefordshire born partner.
-Together, we watched The Band Plays On, a new play conceived in lockdown by Sheffield born writer, Chris Bush, with wonder and a newfound appreciation for the city just up the road, really.
+I profess, multiple times as I watch The Band Plays On, a new play conceived in lockdown by Sheffield born writer, Chris Bush, with wonder and a newfound appreciation for the city just up the road, really.

 It goes without saying, that the musical renditions are gorgeous.
 Five formidable performers really deep dive and invest in the heart of the play.

 Dressed humbly in boilersuits, DMs, striped tees and cut off blue jeans, the women each take turns to step to the warm glow of the spotlight.
 They cradle cups of tea as they break the fourth wall confiding in their relationship breakdown, explore the empty venue’s backstage areas as though it’s a football stadium and they’re about to kick off on the biggest game of their life, and transport us to dark Armageddon bunkers in the 1980s.
 These women are strong women; women inspired and inspiring with their messages for the future.

 Their stories are told with the same joy as when you suddenly remember a memory that you can’t believe you had allowed yourself to forget.
 A real-life lightbulb moment.

 Every actress takes their story in their stride.
 Emotion washes over their face as the words roll around their mouth and they retell stories as eloquently and passionately as though they are their own family realms – and in many ways, they are.
 They are telling the stories of local people transcending generations.
 With that, comes obvious pride.